Species Guides

 - Biscayne Bay flats during warm days

 Each of these spots offers unique advantages depending on the season and conditions.
-For example, Government Cut provides shelter and concentrated bait during stronger currents, while the flats warm up quickly on sunny days, attracting tarpon to feed in shallow waters.
+Government Cut provides shelter and concentrated bait during stronger currents, while the flats warm up quickly on sunny days, drawing tarpon to feed in shallow water close to Miami Beach.

 Reading the Signs That Lead to Success

-Successful tarpon fishing isn't just about being in the right place - it's about reading the water and understanding fish behavior.
+Successful tarpon fishing isn't just about being in the right place; it's about reading the water and understanding fish behavior.
 Look for rolling fish, which often indicates feeding activity.
-Diving birds and nervous bait schools can also point you toward tarpon locations.
-During our tarpon fishing charters, we pay close attention to these natural indicators.
+Diving birds and nervous bait schools can also point you toward tarpon.

 Weather Patterns That Trigger Feeding